Riddick Bowe vs. Larry Donald: Background

 At a press conference in Los Angeles only five days before the fight was to take place, Bowe and Donald exchanged words when Bowe suddenly hit Donald with a left-right combination before the two were separated.
 Donald did not retaliate, but was critical of Bowe for the act, calling him "unprofessional", "afraid" and stated "When you try so hard to intimidate someone, it means that you're the one who's intimidated."
 Bowe offered no apology to Donald and simply explained that he "had heard that he was talking trash, and I told him, 'if you say one more thing, I'm going to hit you'.
 He opened his mouth again, so I popped him."

+On the undercard future two time champion Hasim Rahman made his professional debut.

 The Fight

 In what would prove to be a largely uneventful fight, Bowe would earn an overwhelmingly lopsided decision.
 Bowe was the aggressor for the entire fight while Donald used a defensive strategy and spent most of the fight retreating from Bowe while throwing punches in short flurries before quickly moving away.
 Bowe dominated the punch stats, landing 219 punches during the course of the fight while Donald landed only 103.
 The official scorecards were also clearly in Bowe's favor.
 One judge had Bowe winning all 12 rounds and scored the fight 120–108 in his favor.
 The other two judge's had Bowe winning 10 of the 12 rounds and scored the fight 118–109 and 118–110.

+HBO's unofficial scorer Harold Lederman had it 117–111 for Bowe.
+The Associated Press also scored the bout for Bowe, 118–111.